 The pen cap has a black 'jewel', and the cap band is engraved with 'Jinhao' and '950', for the pen model.
 The clip sports the Jinhao chariot logo within a shield, representative of the terracotta warriors of Xi'an.

-I would rate the 18K gold-plated steel nib as being equivalent to a western medium.
+I would rate the nib as a western light-medium, falling between a typical western fine and medium.

 Unscrewing the all-metal threads between the section and barrel displays the piston converter for bottled ink.
 It will also take International-style cartridges, such as those from Private Reserve.

 As with all new pens, I recommend to run a dilute solution of dishwashing soap (two or three drops to a small bowl of water) through a new pen a few times, followed by water only.
 Step one is effective at removing manufacturing oils that can tend to make the ink less than enthusiastic in heading from the converter/filler to the nib, and step two removes the traces of the detergent you've used...which tends to have the opposite, diuretic effect.

 IMPORTANT SERVICE NOTE: Every nib that ships from His Nibs is closely examined under high magnification and tuned or adjusted if needed.
 About 85% of modern nibs need some adjustment out-of-the-box from the manufacturer for an optimal writing experience.
 Most commonly, the tines of the nib are misaligned -- which would cause scratchiness at the minimum; the slit between the tines is partially or fully closed -- which would starve the nib of ink and at best cause skipping; or the slit between the tines is too wide -- which will either again cause skipping, or conversely, flooding.
 There are other factors -- such as separation of the nib from the feed -- that are inspected and repaired before any pen leaves the Palace.